 Where to participate: UK donation banks

-Accepting running shoes in any condition, Variety Children’s Charity has partnered with SOEX UK and Clover Environmental Solutions to make a meaningful impact.
+Accepting old sneakers in any condition, Variety Children’s Charity has partnered with SOEX UK and Clover Environmental Solutions to make a meaningful impact.
 When engaging in the scheme you are helping Variety to make a difference in the lives of disabled children across the UK.

 Where to participate: In participating Clarks stores

 Clarks has partnered with Unicef to help fund and support education initiatives around the world.
-For every tonne of old shoes that Clarks collects, a donation is made to Unicef, this donation helps to fund life-changing education for some of the world’s most vulnerable children.
+For every tonne of old shoes that Clarks collects through the shoe program, a donation is made to Unicef, this donation helps to fund life-changing education for some of the world’s most vulnerable children.

 Since the scheme began in 2008, the ShoeShare program has donated more than £1.6 million in support of Unicef’s vital work.